Dominic-Webster/The-Mafia-Game/README.md

 - Scholar: Your votes in court are tripled.
 Work with the village to eliminate the killers.
 - Serial Killer: Wake up to kill a player every night.
 You win when you're the last person standing.
 - Godfather: On the first night, convert someone to the Mafia.
 Wake up with the other mafia.
 Eliminate the innocents.
+- Mason: You know who the other Masons are.
+Work with the village to eliminate the killers.

 ---